FDA Approves Inhaled Insulin (Afrezza) for Children with Diabetes

 Key Questions

-What did the INHALE-1 trial show about Afrezza in children?
+What did the INHALE-1 trial show about Afrezza?

-The trial demonstrated noninferior HbA1c control compared with standard therapy and higher treatment satisfaction.
-Pulmonary safety data were reassuring.
+The trial found Afrezza provided noninferior HbA1c control with higher treatment satisfaction.
+Pulmonary safety data were also reassuring.

-How could this approval affect children with diabetes?
+How could this approval affect pediatric diabetes care?

 FDA approved Afrezza for children aged 6+ with type 1 and type 2 diabetes, the first needle-free mealtime insulin option in over a century.
 INHALE-1 trial showed noninferior HbA1c control and higher treatment satisfaction, with reassuring pulmonary safety.
 This could significantly reduce injection burden and improve adherence in pediatric populations.